 A grade of "U" (Unsatisfactory) shall be assigned to a student not making satisfactory progress.
-The Developmental Studies academic advisors, with the concurrence of the Dean of Arts and Sciences, will determine the subsequent sequence of courses for the student who receives a grade of "U."
+The Developmental Studies academic advisors, with the concurrence of the Director of Student Success, will determine the subsequent sequence of courses for the student who receives a grade of "U."

 A student may enroll no more than twice in any single developmental course.
-Appeal for a third and final enrollment must be addressed to the Director of Student Development and Enrollment

-Management.
-For additional information, refer to "Repeating A Course" section in this Catalog.
+Appeal for a third and final enrollment must be addressed to the Director of Student Development and Enrollment Management.
+For additional information, refer to "Repeating A Course" section of this Catalog.